jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/firewire.rst

 not fully functional and have various issues such as dropping packets and supporting a limited number of FireWire nodes.
 We recommend adapters with chipsets from Texas Instruments with native PCIe support (i.e. not with PCIe to PCI bridge).
-See :ref:`PC configuration<PC>`.
+See :ref:`PC configuration<user-computers>`.

 To get the chipset model of your FireWire card, use ``lshw``.

 Here is an example of output for a chip known to work on PCIe bus (recent computers):

 ::